anthonyrisinger/cga/9/cga+04.md

 - Computational overhead for individual operations
 - Conceptual complexity requiring significant learning investment

-The next chapter will detail the conformal embedding concretely, showing exactly how Euclidean objects map to null vectors and how to implement the fundamental operations.
-We'll provide practical algorithms for converting between representations and demonstrate how the theoretical unification translates to working code.
+The next chapter details practical algorithms for converting between representations and demonstrates how the theoretical unification translates to working code.
 While this deterministic model provides powerful architectural benefits, its integration with the probabilistic methods required by many modern systems remains an open and critical challenge for the practitioner.

 Remember: conformal geometry is a powerful option in your computational toolkit, not a universal solution.
 Choose it when its strengths align with your system's requirements, not because it promises mathematical elegance.
 The best geometry for your application is the one that solves your specific problems efficiently.